Andenes or platforms for agriculture in Peru

 - This report explains how agroecological practices can help communities adapt to climate change.
 Examples of successful approaches to adaptation can be found here.

 Support agroecology by buying directly from farmers and ranchers who practice regenerative agriculture or from retailers who support them.
 Purchasing products from agroecological farms and ranches encourages other farmers and ranchers to adopt similar practices and goals.
-See Regenerative Agriculture Nexus and Eating Plants Nexus for more suggestions.
+See Regenerative Agriculture Nexus, Perennial Crops Nexus, and Plant Diversity Nexus for more suggestions.

 - Eat at a restaurant that supports agroecological and regenerative agriculture.
 Here is a list of restaurants from Zero Foodprint.